stellar/actions/README-rust-release.md

    cherry-pick those changes back up onto `main` in new PRs.
 3. Then, continue from step 2 below.

-## 1. Create Release Branch by Setting the Version
+## 1. Create Release Branch with the Bump Version Workflow

 Each Rust repo has a workflow that can be triggered manually, called the `Bump Version` workflow.